ionutrogojan/webbox/readme.md

 ## Add your desired links to the `config.wb` file and watch it work, blazingly fast 😎

-When your first open the program, there will be no `config.wb` file.
+When you first open the program, there will be no `config.wb` file.
 The program creates a new file in the current directory and exits.

 Once the file is created, run the program again and it should open, blazingly fast 😎